 2. Are thyroid diseases more common in men or women?
 Hypothyroidism is 10 times more common in women.

 4. Is thyroid disease permanent?
 Hyperthyroidism, depending on the cause often resolves in 1-2 years however some people may require anti-thyroid drugs for life.
-Hypothyroidism however is usually permanent and requires life-long treatment.
+Hypothyroidism however is usually permanent and requires life-long treatment with thyroid hormone.

 5. Do I have to pay for my thyroid treatment?
 People with hypothyroidism or conditions where they need to take extra thyroxine do not need to pay for prescriptions.

 6. Can I still have a baby with a thyroid problem?
-You can still have a baby with a thyroid problem.
-However it is important for the baby for your thyroid levels to be adequately controlled and you should speak to a doctor if you are planning to become pregnant.
+You can still have a baby if you have a thyroid problem.
+However it is important for the baby for your thyroid levels to be adequately controlled during pregnancy and you should speak to a doctor if you are planning to become pregnant.
 Sometimes however thyroid problems can develop for the first time during a pregnancy.
 Thyroxine is safe to take in pregnancy as are anti-thyroid drugs.